FeatureBaseDB/tools/imagine/README.md

 a mapping of names to field specifications.

     * name: The index's name.
 (This will be prefixed later.)
+    * description: A longer description of the index's purpose within a set.
     * columns: The number of columns.
     * seed: A default PRNG seed to use for fields that don't specify their own.
     * threadCount: Number of importer threads.
 (Experimental feature for